Block a Website

 - Designed for Mac and available on the Mac App Store .

-- Does not require any browser extensions.
+- Does not require browser extensions.

-- No sign up or account needed.
+- No sign-up or account required.

 - Password-protected, secure, and easy to use.